+- Survey not required

+- ✓ Survey required

+- (2) In addition to the items specified in Table 9, the following inspections must be carried out on a vessel at every second renewal survey for the vessel, which should occur at intervals not exceeding 10 years and six months, unless otherwise approved in writing by the National Regulator:

+- (a) ultrasonic thickness testing:

+- (i) for vessels having steel hull;

+- (ii) for vessels with aluminium hulls, ultrasonic thickness testing may be at the discretion of the accredited marine surveyor;
-- Survey not required - ✓ Survey required - (2) In addition to the items specified in Table 9, the following inspections must be carried out on a vessel at every second renewal survey for the vessel, which should occur at intervals not exceeding 10 years and six months: - (a) ultrasonic thickness for vessels having metallic hull; - (b) withdrawal of sample fastening for vessels having wooden hull; - (c) hull in way of removable ballast; - (d) verify internal foam buoyancy if not fully inspected during the five yearly in and out of water survey because of inaccessibility; - (e) internal hull inspection if not fully inspected during the five yearly in and out of water survey because of inaccessibility; - (f) pressure test all sea water pipes to working pressure; - (g) internal fuel tank inspection of at least half the number of the tanks on board; and

-(h) internal inspections of all other tanks not mentioned in Table 9.
-Example of other tanks sludge, sewage, drain tanks
+- (b) withdrawal of sample fastening for vessels having wooden hull;

+Note The types of wooden vessel that are required withdraw fasting include vessels constructed in traditional methods such as carvel and clinker. - (c) hull in way of removable ballast; - (d) verify internal foam buoyancy if not fully inspected during the five yearly in and out of water survey because of inaccessibility; - (e) conduct an internal hull inspection for any spaces not over 90% filled with internal foam buoyancy, where these spaces were not fully inspected during the five-yearly in and out of water survey due to inaccessibility. - (f) pressure test all sea water pipes to at least working pressure; - (g) internal fuel tank inspection of at least half the number of the tanks on board; and - (h) internal inspections of all other tanks not mentioned in Table 9.
+Example of other tanks include sludge, sewage, and drain tanks.